firstcontributions/first-contributions/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributors Covenant Code of Conduct

 ## Our Pledge